aliz-ai/blueprint-repository/readmes/forecasting.md

 # Forecasting blueprint

-The aim of this project is to create a product- and industry-agnosting forecasting engine.
+The aim of this project is to create a product- and industry-agnostic forecasting engine.
 The engine is powered by both statistical forecasting methodologies with state-of-the-art technologies.
 With this engine, Clients can conveniently train, interpret and serve forecasting models at scale.

 ## Features